 Some plastic clamps have a metal hinge pin holding the two sides of a clamp and they seem more durable and don’t twist or flex as much as the ones made of only plastic do.

-I also found out that for motorcycles and ATVs, the bigger clamps were harder to clamp on battery posts and small ones worked perfectly.
+I also found out that for motorcycles, dirt bikes, and ATVs, the bigger clamps were harder to clamp on battery posts, but the small ones worked perfectly.

-Cable thickness was also my concern too but all the jump starters have thick cables, around 10 to 6 gauge and the cables did not get warm or anything during the testing.
+Cable thickness was also my concern, but all the jump starters have thick cables, around 10 to 6 gauge and the cables did not get warm or anything during the testing.

-All of the jump starters had USB charge out features except Clore Automotive, Weego, and Schumacher.
-Some jump starter also had 12, 15 and 16-volt dc out so you can power things like laptops, hard drives, or anything that runs on these voltages.
+All of the jump starters had USB charge-out features except Clore Automotive, Weego, and Schumacher.
+Some of the best jump starters also had 12, 15, and 16-volt DC out so you can power things like laptops, hard drives, or anything that runs on these voltages.

 All the big, less-portable jump starters have compressors built into them.
-I found that Clore Automotive performed better than all other and provided consistent results than any other air compressor – jump starter combo.
+I found that Clore Automotive performed better than all others and provided more consistent results than any other air compressor-jump starter combos.

-All of the jump starters that I tested had flashlights built-in and they all are great, some are brighter and some are less but they work in the dark and that matters most.
+All of the jump starters that I tested had flashlights built-in and they all are great, some are brighter than others, but they all get the job done.

-From all the 19 jump starters that I tested, these 3 are my absolute favorites.
-They have all the safety features, durable built quality, and everything else a geek like me can ever ask for.
+Of all the 19 jump starters that I tested, these 3 are my absolute favorites.
+They have all the safety features, durable build quality, and everything else a geek like me can ever ask for.